-- 4.13 Team operating expenditures (i.e.; long distance telephone bills, photo copying, player or team profile books etc.) are team expenses and such are not covered in this policy. - 4.14 Where a team bus is utilized, non-parent staff members are exempt from any fees associated with the cost of this mode of transportation. - 4.15 Team First Aid Kits (including water bottles) are the responsibility of the team and not otherwise covered by this agreement.
-All costs associated with the maintenance and upkeep of first aid kits shall be accounted for within the team expense report. - 4.16 The CMHA will provide each head coach with an allotment of 50 pucks at the start of each season, to be replaced as required at team expense. - 4.17 Major Peewee through to Midget teams shall be provided a Tactical Mentoring allowance of \$200.00 max per team/per season.
+- 4.13 Team operating expenditures (i.e.; long distance telephone bills, photo copying, player or team profile books etc.) are team expenses and such are not covered in this policy. - 4.14 Where a team bus is utilized, non-parent staff members are exempt from any fees associated with the cost of this mode of transportation. - 4.15 The CMHA will provide each head coach with an allotment of 50 pucks at the start of each season, to be replaced as required at team expense. - 4.16 Major Peewee through to Midget teams shall be provided a Tactical Mentoring allowance of \$200.00 max per team/per season.
 The allowance allows older age teams the ability to invest in specialized Tactical 2 Mentoring from a CMHA Authorized provider.
-The team must apply to and obtain approval from the GM of hockey operations prior to eligibility for claim and submit a summary expense form for reimbursement to the Treasurer. - 4.18 Teams that advance to the Ontario Hockey Federation (OHF) Tournament Championships shall be eligible to apply to the CMHA executive for reimbursement of tournament entry fee up to a max of \$1,200.00 per team.
+The team must apply to and obtain approval from the GM of hockey operations prior to eligibility for claim and submit a summary expense form for reimbursement to the Treasurer. - 4.17 Teams that advance to the Ontario Hockey Federation (OHF) Tournament Championships shall be eligible to apply to the CMHA executive for reimbursement of tournament entry fee up to a max of \$1,200.00 per team.
 Where it is determined that an excess number of teams have qualified the amount may be adjusted to meet the financial situation at that time.
-Requests shall be submitted in writing to the Vice President and be subject to approval by the executive.
+Requests shall be submitted in writing to the Vice President & Treasurer and be subject to approval by the executive.